-Volunteer Assistance: LAP staff attempt to match clients with trained volunteers who share similar demographic or other characteristics.
+Volunteer Assistance: LAP staff attempt to match clients with trained volunteers who share similar demographics or other characteristics.
 These LAP volunteers provide confidential peer support to clients who identify a problem and request to meet with a colleague who has successfully managed a similar problem and can offer support and guidance.
 Peer assistance is also available to colleagues and family members.

-Interventions/Critical Conversations: This group process is initiated by family, friends or colleagues with the objective of reaching out to their colleague or loved one.
+Interventions/Critical Conversations: This group process is initiated by family, friends, or colleagues with the objective of reaching out to their colleague or loved one.
 The goal is to express current, objective concerns and encourage the person to seek an assessment or other form of help.
-LAP has a well-defined protocol for participating in these critical conversations, which are conducted with clinical oversight from the LAP Director.
+LAP will assist in the identification of appropriate resources to facilitate an intervention.